J-aqueline/ToDoList/README.md

 # ToDoList
-To do List - React
+To do List - Node, React, Express, MongoDB